 The term "potluck party" has an old-fashioned ring to it.
 We picture ladies in their Sunday bonnets and June Cleaver dresses, teetering in high heels while carrying a large dish covered in a checkered cloth.
 But in reality, potluck parties are an ideal form of entertainment for the contemporary host or hostess who would like to gather with friends but is too busy running between the office and the soccer fields to host a formal party.
 Whenever the impulse to host casual get-together strikes, you can call up your friends, neighbors or family, tell them you're organizing a potluck, and ask them to bring along one dish to share with the rest of the group.

 Organizing Your Potluck Party

 Although the term "potluck" suggests a random assortment of dishes, it's likely to turn out better when the host does a little bit of organizing.
 If you don't want to risk the chance that all of your guests will bring only desserts, begin by assigning your guests a specific course to bring along.
 Next, ask each guest to commit to a general category of food even if they're not prepared to tell you the exact recipe.
-After all, as much as I love brownies, five plates of brownies wouldn't give much variety to your potluck and there would be a lot of leftovers!
+After all, as much as we love brownies, five plates of brownies wouldn't give much variety to your potluck and there would be a lot of leftovers!

 When you're the host, remember to dig out extra serving platters, baskets, and utensils before your guests arrive.
 Not everyone brings food ready to be served.
 You don't want to be distracted from your guests because you're pulling things out of your attic or cabinets.